gobbyo/IoT/docs/tutorial-rasp-digit4display.md

 - They can be *easily controlled by microcontroller* and other digital devices, making the integration easy and simple.
 - They can be *used in harsh environments* as they are available in different enclosures such as plastic, metal, and glass.

-For this tutorial, your seven-segment display will be controlled by an application that is local on the Raspberry Pi.
+For this tutorial, your four digit, seven-segment display will be controlled by an application that is local on the Raspberry Pi.

 ## Prerequisites